Failure Mode Effects Analysis – FMEA Template

 - Identifying the ways in which a product can fail

 - Estimating the risk associated with each failure mode

 - Rank ordering the failure modes to prioritize the design teams efforts

 - Track corrective actions and provide a permanent record for subsequent design and process FMEAs

-The main goal of the FMEA is to identify ways that a product can fail and take action to remove the failure modes before they occur
+The main goal of the template is to identify ways that a product can fail and take action to remove the failure modes before they occur.

 Role of the FMEA Template

 - Key tool of the design team to improve the product in a preemptive manner (before failures occur)

 - Used to prioritize resources to insure product development efforts are beneficial to customer

 - Should be a dynamic document, continually reviewed, amended, updated